jllopezpino/blog/_posts/2015-12-01-overlooked-skills-data-scientists.md

 # Solve business problems

-Samuel Noriega listed "Knowledge of a particular business domain" it as [one of the three basic skills that a data scientist needs in order to be successful](http://3blades.io/blog/what-do-data-scientists-do-exactly/) and I totally agree with him.
+Gilberto Titericz, ##1 Kaggler in the world, recently answered during an [interview](http://blog.kaggle.com/2015/11/09/profiling-top-kagglers-gilberto-titericz-new-1-in-the-world/) that understanding the problem and the features that you can use as one of the most critical parts of solving a Kaggle challenge.
+Samuel Noriega listed "knowledge of a particular business domain" as [one of the three basic skills that a data scientist needs in order to be successful](http://3blades.io/blog/what-do-data-scientists-do-exactly/).
+I totally agree with them and I keep seeing people underrating this knowledge.

-Going a bit further, I've noticed that big companies heavily test the ability of the candidate to adapt business problems that they are not familiar with.
+Fortunately, big companies heavily test the ability of the candidate to adapt business problems that they are not familiar with.
 Being able to understand a completely new business language and domain well and knowing how to measure the success of any kind of project is vital.